 Buttermilk Pumpkin Waffles

 Yes, you can make pumpkin waffles with buttermilk.
 Adding buttermilk into waffles will add a little tang to the recipe, and it’s absolutely delicious with pumpkin and cinnamon.
 This really just gives waffles a nostalgic taste is the best way I like to describe using buttermilk in waffles.

-If you don’t have buttermilk or can’t get it, then you make your own Homemade Buttermilk with just milk and lemon juice!
+If you don’t have buttermilk or can’t get it, then you make your own using my Organic Buttermilk Recipe with just milk and lemon juice!
 It is very easy to make and it will work the same in recipes.
 In this specific recipe however, you can also just use regular whole milk if you prefer.
 Some recipes buttermilk is required to activate the baking soda, but I use baking powder in this recipe so either buttermilk or milk will work.

+Buttermilk Pumpkin Waffles